 If you haven’t secured your first card yet and are wondering where to find a trustworthy offer, First Financial Federal Credit Union offers a variety of Visa Credit Cards to meet your financial needs.
 If you’re looking to build, establish, or re-establish credit – our Secured Visa is a great place to start.
 We also have a low rate Visa Platinum Card, where you’ll earn rewards points on all your purchases, or our cash back Visa Signature Card.* If you live, work, worship, attend school, or volunteer in Monmouth or Ocean Counties in NJ – we’ve got the perfect credit card to fit your lifestyle.
 Learn more here, and apply online 24/7.

-*APR varies from 12.65% to 18% for the Visa Platinum Card and from 14.65% to 18% for the Visa Signature and Secured Cards when you open your account based on your credit worthiness.
+*APR varies up to 18% when you open your account based on your credit worthiness.
 These APRs are for purchases, balance transfers, and cash advances and will vary with the market based on the Prime Rate.
 Subject to credit approval.
 Rates quoted assume excellent borrower credit history.
 Your actual APR may vary based on your state of residence, approved loan amount, applicable discounts and your credit history.
 No Annual Fees.
 Other fees that apply: Cash advance fee of 1% of advance ($5 minimum and $25 maximum), Late Payment Fee of up to $25, Foreign Transaction Fee of 1% plus foreign exchange rate of transaction amount, $5 Card Replacement Fee, and Returned Payment Fee of up to $25.
 Visa Signature Card Cash Back: Your First Financial Visa® Signature Credit Card will earn cash back based on your eligible purchase transactions.
 The cash back will be applied to your current credit card balance on a quarterly basis and be shown cumulatively on your billing statement.
 Unless you are participating in a limited time promotional offer, you will earn 1% cash back based upon eligible purchases each quarter.
 A First Financial membership is required to obtain a VISA Credit Card and is available to anyone who lives, works, worships, volunteers, or attends school in Monmouth or Ocean Counties.